 - Step 12: Lay down your rafters onto the bearers and nail them

 - Step 13: Lay your battens onto the rafters and nail them too.

 Now you have a nice pergola for your sweet sweet peas.

-You can control the nutrition for the plants.
+You can control the nutrition of the plants.
 This will produce 2-3 times more crops in a limited area.
 This might be a solution as the urban land is becoming lesser and lesser.

-If you have a better understanding on how to build a vertical vegetable garden frame.
+If you have a better understanding of how to build a vertical vegetable garden frame.
 Let us know in the comment section.

 FAQ about vertical vegetable gardening

 What vegetables can you grow in a vertical garden?

 |Cucumbers (mini)||Romaine Lettuce|